-The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was 2.0% more than budgeted through the third quarter of fiscal year 2022 due to the increase in motor vehicle sales taxes and driver's licensing fees.
-The positive variance of 3.1% for non-highway modes is attributed to higher-than-projected revenue from jet fuel sales tax.
+The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was 1.6% more than budgeted for fiscal year 2022 due to the increase in motor vehicle sales taxes and driver's licensing fees.
+The motor fuel tax revenue for June is not reflective of total collections.
+Revenues are not recognized until they are transferred into the State Highways and Transportation Department Fund.
+The transfer is appropriated; however, for June, there was not enough appropriation authority to transfer all the motor fuel revenue.
+The additional revenue for June is \$41.9 million and will be transferred in July, which if it had been transferred, would have resulted in a positive variance of \$1.3 million.
+The positive variance of 3.6% for non-highway modes is attributed to higher-than-projected revenue from jet fuel sales tax.